haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 ### Editing the buildings layer

 9. Let’s now remove a building from the buildings layer that no longer exists and add the arena and some surrounding buildings.
 This involves editing the tampere_buildings layer.
-10. You may need to enable the Digitizing Toolbar, which enables you to edit the vector files.
+10. You may need to enable the *Digitizing Toolbar*, which enables you to edit the vector files.
 To do this, choose View -> Toolbars and make sure Digitizing Toolbar is selected.
 11. Click on the tampere_buildings layer in the layers window to highlight it, then press the pencil symbol (toggle editing) in the Digitizing Toolbar.
 This turns editing on.